devgoalposts/Udacity-Data-Warehouse/rubric_checklist.md

 ## Problems

+* I should cast directly into the staging table rather than during the transformation step
 * song_id    is not distinct in songs     table
 * start_time is not distinct in time      table
 * artist_id  is not distinct in artists   table
 * user_id    is not distinct in the users table
+* Set the column names for all tables as the same

 ## Rubric Checklist